Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 \subsection{Homological mirror symmetry}

-On the B-side, we need to compute the category of coherent sheaves $\Cohdg(\mht_{(1,\parone)}).$ For a generic choice of $\parone$, $\mht_{1, \parone}$ is a resolution of the singular space $\mht_{(\tone,\tone)}$.
-However, to match the A-side description given above, we will have to treat this category instead as the (quasiequivalent, but with a different t-structure) category of coherent sheaves on a \emph{noncommutative resolution} of $\mht_{(\tone,\tone)}.$
+On the B-side, we need to compute the category of coherent sheaves $\Cohdg(\mht_{(1,\parone)}).$ If we chose $\parone\in T^\vee$ to be a generic parameter in the split real form of $T^\vee,$ then the variety $\mht_{1, \parone}$ would be a resolution of the singular space $\mht_{(\tone,\tone)}$.
+However, to match the prescriptions of SYZ mirror symmetry, we would like to choose the parameter $\parone$ inside the compact real torus $T^\vee_\R$ instead.
+This ``purely imaginary GIT parameter'' does not specify a resolution $\mht_{(1,\parone)}$ of $\mht_{(1,1)}$ in the traditional sense.
+Rather, for each generic choice of $\parone\in T^\vee_\R,$ we will define in Section \ref{sec:construction-tilting} a sheaf of algebras on $\mht_{(\tone,\tone)}$ which can be understood as a noncommutative crepant resolution in the sense of \cite{vdB04}.
+By definition, we will understand the category $\Coh(\mht_{(1,\parone)})$ as the category of perfect modules for this noncommutative resolution.

+This notation is justified by the fact that the noncommutative resolution is the endomorphism algebra of a tilting bundle on any smooth resolution $\mht_{(1,\parone')}$ for a generic $\parone'$, which gives an equivalence to the derived category of coherent sheaves on this resolution.
+However, this equivalence is not canonical, so we prefer to think about the derived category of modules over the noncommutative resolution.

-The noncommutative resolution appears because our A-side description came from a holomorphic Lagrangian skeleton, which exists when $\parone\in T^\vee_\R$; on the B-side, this is the requirement that we consider the most singular affine multiplicative hypertoric variety, with $\parone=\tone$ and $\GIT=0$, leaving $\Bfield$ as the only nontrivial parameter.
-This B-field specifies a sheaf of algebras on $\mht_{(\tone,\tone)},$ which can be understood as a noncommutative crepant resolution in the sense of \cite{vdB04}.
-Following the approach of Kaledin and others \cite{KalDEQ}, this noncommutative resolution can be produced by quantization in characteristic p, where $\Bfield$ now plays the r\^ole of a noncommutative moment map parameter for quantum Hamiltonian reduction.
+We construct this resolution by comparison with a similar noncommutative resolution for the additive hypertoric variety in \cite{McBW}, which was independently constructed by Spenko and van den Bergh \cite{Spenko-van-den-Bergh}.
+Related results for multiplicative hypertoric varieties were obtained by Cooney and Ganev \cite{Ganev18,Cooney16}, but we will not use these directly.
+We can view this noncommutative resolution as arising from the approach of Kaledin and others \cite{KalDEQ}, using quantization in characteristic p, where $\parone$ now plays the r\^ole of a noncommutative moment map parameter for a quantum Hamiltonian reduction.
 The resulting noncommutative resolution is a special case of constructions of line operators in gauge theory, described mathematically through the extended BFN category of \cite{WebSD}.

-These quantum Hamiltonian reductions were constructed for additive hypertoric varieties in \cite{Stadnik, McBW} and for multiplicative hypertoric varieties in \cite{Ganev18,Cooney16}.
+The categories $\Coh(\mht_{(1,\parone)})$ so constructed are all equivalent to each other (for generic $\parone$), in accord with the expectation that the topological B-model is not sensitive to the (complexified) K\"ahler parameter $\parone.$ In analogy with (in fact, mirror to) Conjecture \ref{conj:stabconds}, this behavior can be best explained in the language of stability conditions:

+\begin{conjecture} The parameter $\parone\in T^\vee$ determines a stability condition (in particular a t-structure) on the dg category of coherent sheaves on any symplectic resolution of $\mht_{(1,1)},$ and for $\parone\in T^\vee_\R,$ this t-structure is the ``noncommutative crepant resolution'' t-structure we construct. \end{conjecture}